Usuy-Leon/cv/README.md

 ## Distribution

-To transform your plain text CV into a beautiful and shareable HTML page, you have two options:
+To transform your plain text CV into a beautiful and shareable HTML page.

 ### I. Use Github Pages to publish it online